psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

     request_cpus = 1
     request_memory = 4000

+To get a good intuition about expected memory usage of your jobs over time, it is recommended to check the log files.
 If the executable above is a script, any number of arguments for the executable are specified like this: